droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p>The portrait, its once-vibrant canvas faded and tearing, depicts two men in fine clothes standing side-by-side.
 Gleaming longswords hang from their hips, and their gloved hands are tightly clasped together.
 One man is tall and silver-haired, the other dark-haired and stocky, but both of their faces are featureless, bearing only smooth, unblemished skin.</p>
 </div>

-A player who studies the portrait and succeeds on a DC 15 Wisdom (Perception) check recognizes that the men’s builds are recognizably similar to those of Sir Godfrey Gwilym and (if they have met him) Commander Vladimir Horngaard.
+A player who studies the portrait and succeeds on a DC 23 Perception check recognizes that the men’s builds are recognizably similar to those of Sir Godfrey Gwilym and (if they have met him) Commander Vladimir Horngaard.

 > [!lore]+ **The Portrait**
 > The portrait once depicted Commander Vladimir Horngaard and his husband, Sir Godfrey Gwilym.
 However, their faces vanished from the portrait after the Order’s resurrection, Vladimir’s blinding hatred for Strahd causing both knights to forget the love they shared in life.